-You contract with an executive recruiting firm for the benefit of their expertise and the quality of their relationships.
+You contract an executive recruiting firm for the benefit of their expertise with top talent and the quality of their relationships.
 You know working with recruiters may cost you more than your in-house HR department, but they're worth the price.
 But, just as there is no such thing as one-size-fits-all hiring practices, there isn’t just one engagement model.

 Knowing the difference between contingency search, retained search and the new, innovative option known as the hybrid recruiting model, can mean the difference between making the right hire and losing time and money on an unproductive search.

 3 Recruiting Models

 Signing a letter of agreement for a contingency search is binding only IF the search results in a hire.
 Yes, you’ll have agreed to a percentage of the closing salary, but if the recruiters don’t bring you the A-level talent you’re seeking, then the search doesn't cost you anything.
 You’re not bound by an exclusivity agreement and can work with multiple search firms at once.
 And most firms offer a guarantee period, anywhere from 30-90 days.
 The recruiters carry all the risk- if they don’t deliver, you don’t pay.